fajarspace/Stuff-CSS/content/en/docs/getting-started/introduction.md

 ## Quick Start

-There are two main ways to get started with Doks:
+There are three main ways to get started with Stuff CSS:

 ### Install manually